 Richard V. Greeves has lived among the Indians and wildlife of Wyoming’s Wind River Indian Reservation for more than forty years.
 Naturally, these subjects are the focus of his sculpture.
 A native of St. Louis, Greeves is a self-taught artist whose work can be found in museums and prominent collections both nationally and internationally.
 His studios are located in Fort Washakie, Wyoming, and Scottsdale, Arizona.

-Greeves is a past winner of the Prix de West Purchase Award from the National Cowboy & Western Heritage Museum in Oklahoma City, and he is a regular instructor at the Scottsdale Artists’ School.
+Greeves is a past winner of the Prix de West Purchase Award from the National Cowboy & Western Heritage Museum's Prix de West, and he is a regular instructor at the Scottsdale Artists’ School.
 He has been honored with solo exhibitions at the Missoula Museum of Arts, the Nicolaysen Art Museum, the Washakie County Museum, and the Wyoming State Capitol.
 His monument The Unknown was commissioned by the Buffalo Bill Center of the West in Cody, Wyoming, where it is on permanent display.

 Back to Artists and Artwork